jbarratt/serialized-hugo/content/post/envoy-ratelimiting.md

 	    - {request_headers: {header_name: ":path", descriptor_key: "path"}}
 ```

-The actual ratelimit config is really simple:
+When you are using Lyft's ratelimiter, the actual config is pretty elegant.

 ```yaml
 ---